The HTML Element

 Adding the HTML Element

-There are two ways to add the HTML Element:
+There are three ways to add the HTML Element:

-- You can click the icon for it when editing a component or a template.
+- Click the icon for it when editing a component or a template

-- You can write it manually in the HTML editor.
+- Write it manually in the HTML editor

 Adding the HTML Element in the Component Editor